Denaturation (biochemistry): Loss of function

 Most biological substrates lose their biological function when denatured.
 For example, enzymes lose their activity, because the substrates can no longer bind to the active site, and because amino acid residues involved in stabilizing substrates' transition states are no longer positioned to be able to do so.
 The denaturing process and the associated loss of activity can be measured using techniques such as dual-polarization interferometry, CD, QCM-D and MP-SPR.

 Loss of activity due to heavy metals and metalloids

 By targeting proteins, heavy metals have been known to disrupt the function and activity carried out by proteins.
-It is important to note that heavy metals fall into categories consisting of transition metals as well as a select amount of metalloid.
+Heavy metals fall into categories consisting of transition metals as well as a select amount of metalloid.
 These metals, when interacting with native, folded proteins, tend to play a role in obstructing their biological activity.
 This interference can be carried out in a different number of ways.
 These heavy metals can form a complex with the functional side chain groups present in a protein or form bonds to free thiols.
 Heavy metals also play a role in oxidizing amino acid side chains present in protein.
 Along with this, when interacting with metalloproteins, heavy metals can dislocate and replace key metal ions.
 As a result, heavy metals can interfere with folded proteins, which can strongly deter protein stability and activity.